Nemocas/AbstractAlgebra.jl/docs/src/series_rings.md

 For relative series and Laurent series only, this function alters the valuation of the given series to the given value.

-The series is mutated in-place but does not return the mutated series.
+This function returns the updated series.

 ```julia
 polcoeff(f::MySeries{T}, n::Int)